PabloRuizCuevas/ztask/readme.md

 ## Usage:

-Ztask, as it should be, is a <b>terminal user interface</b> that can be run with:
+Ztask, as it should be, is a <b>terminal user interface</b> that can be run with command "ztask":

->python3 ztask.py (in the path)

-Or more conveniently using the alias <b>ztask</b>:

-For printing my zoho task:
+For printing your zoho task:

 > ztask